dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-## Integrate the launchGame step at LoggedIn scope
+## Integrating the launchGame step in the LoggedIn scope

 Let's update the `LoggedInInteractor` to conform to the `LoggedInActionableItem` protocol that we declared earlier.
 Recall that each scope's interactor should always conform to the actionable item protocol for that scope.